SeaQL/seaql.github.io/SeaORM/docs/06-write-test/01-testing.md

 If you don't use `unsafe` and your code compiles, then your Rust program is *safe*.
 However, it does not automatically become *robust*.
 Your program can still panic unexpectedly if you are not careful on error handling.

-Even if your program does not crash, it does not mean it is *correct*.
+Even if your program does not panic, it does not mean it is *correct*.
 It can still misbehave and create data chaos.

 You can improve the correctness of your program by writing adequate tests.